dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 * **Unified Data and Computation:** Extend the relational model to a *computational database*, seamlessly integrating data storage with computational logic and dependencies.
 * **Data Integrity and Reliability:** Enforce data validity, consistency, and correctness through rigorous relational database principles, including primary keys, foreign keys, constraints, and ACID-compliant transactions.
-* **Guaranteed Reproducibility:** Ensure computations are traceable and reproducible by design, linking results to the exact data, parameters, and code versions used in their generation[.
+* **Guaranteed Reproducibility:** Ensure computations are traceable and reproducible by design, linking results to the exact data, parameters, and code versions used in their generation.
 * **Automation of Computation:** Enable intelligent and automated execution of computational steps based on data availability and predefined dependencies.
 * **Seamless Collaboration:** Provide a structured, shared "single source of truth" through a common database schema, facilitating concurrent work and consistent data access for teams.
 * **Powerful and Flexible Querying:** Leverage the relational model to enable sophisticated and efficient querying of complex datasets based on any recorded attribute.